MobileTeleSystems/data-rentgen/docs/entities.rst

 Input relation
 ~~~~~~~~~~~~~~

-Relation Dataset → Operation, describing the process of reading some data from specific table/folder by specific Spark operation.
+Relation Dataset → Operation, describing the process of reading some data from specific table/folder by specific operation.

-It is also possible to aggregate all inputs of specific Dataset → Run or Dataset → Job combination, by adjusting ``granularity`` option of Lineage graph.
+It is also possible to aggregate all inputs of specific Dataset → Run or Dataset → Job interaction, by adjusting ``granularity`` option of Lineage graph.

 It contains following fields: